renaissance-publishing/renaissance/content/chapters/17-races.md

   - Optional Background: Shambler Community

-      - 10 ranks in one Profession and one Craft skill.
+      - 10 ranks in two Technical skills
-      - 10 ranks in Survival.
+      - 10 ranks in Survival
-      - 1 Skill Kit.
+      - one Skill Kit
+      - one weapon (of Cost: Moderate)

 ### <span id="anchor-112"></span>Tempters